 A charge for driving under the influence can have a serious impact on your life.
 Not only does it temporarily disrupt your ability to travel between locations more effectively, but it can also hinder your ability to secure certain careers in the future.
 The impacts of DUI charges are far-reaching and can have a lasting effect on your life.

 Individuals arrested for driving under the influence are often overwhelmed and have a difficult time understanding all of the legal terminologies that apply to their cases.
-Hiring an attorney from Mastandrea Law will ensure you have all of the knowledge you need to navigate the court system confidently.
+Hiring an attorney from Mastandrea Law, LLC will ensure you have all of the knowledge you need to navigate the court system confidently.

 DUI, OVI Or DWI?

 Generally, there are three terms applicable to arrests involving alcohol or other substances.
 These include:

 OVI – Operative a Vehicle while Impaired

 Although some states refer to each of these as a different crime, Ohio technically refers to these arrests as OVI.
 Conversely, DUI, OVI, and DWI are all loosely applied to any arrest involving drinking and driving.

 If you are ever arrested for driving under the influence in Ohio, you will want to educate yourself on the basics of the Ohio state DUI laws.
 Additionally, you will want to consult a reputable DUI attorney that can assist you throughout your case to ensure the best outcome.
 Exercising your constitutional right to representation will help you determine which legal defenses are available to you.
 Additionally, hiring an attorney will ensure you are represented in court.
 Mastandrea Law, LLC can help you if you have been charged with driving while impaired.